kjasmin9/Life4137/part_1/README_pt1.md

 # Part 1 analysis tutorial

-This is a tutorial for miRNA analysis across mammal species.
+This is a tutorial for miRNA analysis across mammal species. <br />
 Please follow the steps in chronological order for reproducibility purposes.

 Main processes include: